 - The same friend uses olive leaf extract (or here or here) to fight infection, recommended by “her crunchy nurse practitioner friend” and says it’s amazing.
 (8-10 drops for a toddler, half that for infant, mixed in OJ because it’s yucky tasting)

 - Another friend tried Trilight’s ear drops, a company I trust, and I really like them.
 You can put them inside the ear (but never if there’s any draining!) or on the outside, and that’s a nice choice for the parent and the child, especially if they don’t like the idea of something going IN the ear.
+These smell really garlicky but they work!!
+If you want to buy directly from Trilight’s website, here’s a link to a coupon for your first order!

 - A reader recommended mullein, and this one is the brand of garlic oil that worked with the oregano on ear infection no. 2 (and I wish I had used it on no. 3).